Richard Penruddocke Long: Later years and death

-Charlotte enjoyed a lavish lifestyle, often travelling to Cannes, France, her favourite watering place, and always in style, with a private coupe on the train, eating off her own silver and eggshell china, and surrounded by a suite of couriers, valets de chambre and maids.
+Charlotte enjoyed a lavish lifestyle, often travelling to Cannes, France, her favourite watering place with a private coupe on the train, eating off her own silver and eggshell china, and surrounded by a suite of couriers, valets de chambre and maids.

 In 1872, after Emperor Napoleon III lost the Battle of Sedan, and with it his throne, he and the Empress Eugenie fled to England.
 Charlotte was known to bear a resemblance to the Empress.
 One day when Charlotte was travelling in her usual style to the South of France, someone spotted her and mistakenly believed that the Empress was aboard the train.
 The word got around and a bouquet of flowers was thrown through the open window of Charlotte's compartment with a note: "We implore your Majesty to return to us".
 No doubt in French of course.

 Long died, aged 49 in Cannes and was buried in West Ashton on 3 March 1875.
 After his death, Charlotte moved to Dolforgan Court in Exmouth, Devon, and became known locally as "Lady Bountiful" for her charitable works and her role in founding a hospital.
 However, her husband's cousin, who was manager of the family estates, feared that she would ruin the estates as well as her son Walter's reputation and the family name, through her "unthinking extravagance" and long-standing propensity for running up debts.
 In 1878 the family was forced to make legal arrangements to curb her spending.